 There are many reasons the world is looking for alternative energy sources in an effort to reduce pollutants and greenhouse gases.
-Alternative or renewable energy sources show significant promise in helping to reduce the amount of toxins that are by-products of energy use and help preserve many of the natural resources that we currently use as sources of energy.
+Alternative or renewable energy sources show significant promise in helping to reduce the number of toxins that are by-products of energy use and help preserve many of the natural resources that we currently use as sources of energy.

-To understand how alternative energy use can help preserve the delicate ecological balance of the planet, and help us conserve the non-renewable energy sources like fossil fuels, it is important to know what type of alternative energy is out there.
+To understand how alternative energy use can help preserve the delicate ecological balance of the planet and help us conserve non-renewable energy sources like fossil fuels, it is important to know what type of alternative energy is out there.
 Let's take a look at some of the most common sources available.

 Wind energy harnesses the power of the wind to propel the blades of wind turbines.
 The rotation of turbine blades is converted into electrical current by means of an electrical generator.
 In the older windmills, wind energy was used to turn mechanical machinery to do physical work, like crushing grain or pumping water.
 Wind towers are usually built together on wind farms.

 Now, electrical currents are harnessed by large-scale wind farms that are used by national electrical grids as well as small individual turbines used for providing electricity to isolated locations or individual homes.
-In 2005, worldwide capacity of wind-powered generators was 58,982 megawatts, their production making up less than 1 percent of worldwide electricity use.
+In 2005, the worldwide capacity of wind-powered generators was 58,982 megawatts, their production making up less than 1 percent of worldwide electricity use.

-- Wind power produces no pollution that can contaminate the environment, Since no chemical processes take place, as in the burning of fossil fuels, there are no harmful by-products left over.
+- Wind power produces no pollution that can contaminate the environment.
+Since no chemical processes take place, as in the burning of fossil fuels, there are no harmful by-products left over.

 - Since wind generation is a renewable source of energy, we will never run out of it.

-- Farming and grazing can still take place on land occupied by wind turbines which can help in the production of biofuels.
+- Farming and grazing can still take place on land occupied by wind turbines, which can help in the production of biofuels.

 - Wind farms can be built off-shore.